-The game itself is a hybrid between side-scrolling platformer and shoot-em-up: You run, jump, and shoot out the layer (your arsenal can be upgraded by picking up items), but you have no control over the screen scrolling, in fact the game always keeps the screen moving forward sans a few boss fights.
-Enemies will usually take advantage of this, and try to ambush you from everywhere, so you always need to stay on your feet to survive the stage.
+The game itself is a hybrid between side-scrolling platformer and shoot-em-up: You run, jump, and shoot out laser (your arsenal can be upgraded by picking up items), but you have no control over the screen scrolling, in fact the game always keeps the screen moving forward sans periodic boss fights.
+Enemies usually take advantage of this, ambushing you from all sides, so you always need to stay on your feet to survive the stage.

-While its small sprites and dull color choice make it look rather primitive on surface, even at the time when it's released, that didn't stop certain part of gaming public digging its strangely engrossing gameplay underneath it.
-Chelnov soon became cult favorite among arcade goers in Japan.
+Upon release, Chelnov soon became one of Data East's best known titles among arcade goers in Japan, perhaps because just how darn weird the whole game is.
 Apparently, Data East loved it too, because they ported it to Sega Genesis in 1992, and kept putting this Russian miner to their games as cameo appearance (often alongside their de facto mascot Karnov).

 Atomic Runner Chelnov provides examples of:

 - Adaptational Backstory Change: The Genesis version rewrites Chelnov's origin; he's no longer a victim of nuclear explosion, but gains his power through supersuits given from his father, who requests him to take revenge on the Deathtarians before he dies.
 Oh, and they kidnapped his sister Chelmi, too.